platformsh/platformsh-docs/docs/src/languages/php/fpm.md

  * The memory available for the container, which depends on the size of the container (`S`, `M`, `L`),
  * The memory that an average request is expected to require,
- * The memory that should be reserved for things that are not specific to a request (memory for `nginx`, the op-code cache, some OS page cache, etc.)
+ * The memory that should be reserved for things that aren't specific to a request (memory for `nginx`, the op-code cache, some OS page cache, etc.)

 The number of workers is calculated as: